vperron/satan/README.md

 * a SUBSCRIBE socket which will enable PUSH notifications from server to be received
 * a PUSH socket to send any kind of information back.

+Those options can also be set from the command line.

 *satan* is responsible for and able to:

+* Execute an arbitrary command, just like a remote shell (but server-initiated)
 * Modify an UCI configuration line
 * Replace any file in the system
 * Update a package